rynop/clipguard/help.md

 ## Who does this help?

 Admittedly, probably only a handful of people in the entire world.
 This is my 1st app released to market.
 I wanted a semi-simple problem to solve.
 I thought this was a cool idea that no one had done before.
 Idea was inspired by Elon Musk's [60 minute interview](https://twitter.com/elonmusk/status/1072528643488972802).
 He's one person I could see this helping.

+This may also be useful for legal depositions.
+Proteting both the prosicution and defense - authenticating the un-altered recording.

 ## Is this foolproof?